 Effective, of course, is the key phrase in that last sentence.
 How can you make sure that the content you produce to educate your employees is actually beneficial and successful?

-You can start by following the three steps listed below to learn how to make an impactful corporate training video.
+Start by following these three steps to learn how to make an impactful corporate training video.

-Depending on your industry and the audience you are looking to train, your training videos can vary widely.
-That said, they tend to follow a number of universal best practices.
+Even though training videos can vary widely due to your industry and audience, they tend to follow a number of universal best practices.
 Incorporate these characteristics, and the effectiveness of your content will skyrocket.

-- Know Your Objectives.
-Any corporate training video has to begin with a thorough understanding of what exactly you are looking to accomplish.
-For each video, set a central goal that your audience should walk away with by the time they’re finished watching.
+- Know Your Objectives: When creating a corporate training video, it is important to figure out what you want to accomplish.
+Set a central goal that your audience should understand by the time they are finished watching.

 - Understand the Medium.
 Where will your employees watch the video?
 Will they engage with the video online or as part of an in-person training session?
 Are they likely to watch the video on their work computer, or on a mobile device?
 Each answer to these questions should guide exactly how your training video is set up to ensure maximum engagement.

 - Keep Your Videos Short.
-Our attention span, especially when consuming online content, keeps getting shorter.
-As a result, long videos will lose your audience’s attention after a few minutes.
+The human attention span continues to get shorter; consequently, long videos will lose your audience’s attention.
+Studies have shown that engagement begins to drop significantly after two minutes.
 While the exact length should depend on your goal and audience, keeping it short is vital to continued engagement.
-After two minutes, studies show that engagement begins to drop significantly.

 - Ensure a Conversational Tone.
-Chances are your employees are not ready to listen to a monotone monolog about a generic training topic.
-Instead, keep your audio as conversational (and informal) as possible within the context.
+Chances are your employees are not ready to listen to a monotone monologue about a generic training topic.
+Instead, keep your audio as conversational as possible within the context.
 You can even experiment with multiple narrators to increase the perception of collaboration and maintain audience curiosity.

 - Ensure High Video and Audio Quality.
 Ultimately, the technical quality of your video will make a significant difference in its success.
 The audio should be clear, and the volume should be consistent.
 Meanwhile, the video resolution matters just as much in making sure that your intended training message gets across clearly.

-Given the above best practices, one thing is clear: to create an effective corporate training video, you cannot simply use the unedited footage.
-It requires careful planning, shooting, and editing in order to ensure that your audience actually pays attention and comes away with new knowledge and skills for their job.
+Given the above best practices, one thing is clear: to create an effective corporate training video, you cannot simply use unedited footage.
+An effective corporate training video requires careful planning, shooting, and editing in order to ensure that your audience is engaged and comes away with new knowledge and skills for their job.

-To get to that point, you have a number of options in order to ensure successful corporate training video production.
-Here are the three that tend to be most common across organizations:
+To get to that point, you have a number of options in order to secure successful corporate training video production.
+Here are the three most common ways organizations produce videos:

-- Hiring external videography help.
-When the professional expertise is not available in-house, it might make sense to outsource the work.
-Especially if your training videos are complex, using animations and other visuals that need to be completed in post-production, you might want a professional for the job.
+- Hiring external videography help When the professional expertise is not available in-house, it might make sense to outsource the work, especially if your training videos are complex.
+Using animations and other visuals that need to be completed in post-production will require a professional.
 Outsourcing your training video production can be expensive, but will ensure quality.

 SCORM, short for Sharable Content Object Reference Model, is a set of standards that guides e-learning content.
 It is part of the Advanced Distributed Learning Initiative, a US government program designed to help organizations improve their training opportunities and methodologies.